SegiH/WTFIndexer-Legacy/README.md

 1. Make sure that PHP curl extension is enabled.
 Edit php.ini and look for the line extension=php_curl.dll.
 If it has a semicolon in front of it, remove the semicolon and restart your webserver.
 2. Create a MySql database named WTF.
 3. Create a user and grant them access to this database.
-4. Run the SQL script in scripts\WTF.sql to create the necessary tables.
+4. Run the SQL script WTF.sql located in the scripts folder to create the necessary tables and import all of the existing data.
 5. Edit php.ini and add the following lines at the end of the file [mysqli] mysqli.default_host = localhost